BDC Hamburger Icon

 Open row

-Michael Porter’s management theory offers a practical framework that has helped numerous organizations navigate the complexities of today’s business landscape.
-Porter’s insights and models, such as the Five Forces, expectancy theory and value chain analysis, provide a roadmap for achieving a sustainable competitive advantage.
+The management theory of Michael Porter, an American businessman and Harvard professor, offers a practical framework.
+It has helped numerous organizations navigate the complexities of today’s business landscape.
+Porter’s insights and models, including value chain analysis and the Five Forces, provide a roadmap for achieving a sustainable competitive advantage.

-By understanding and applying Porter’s principles, organizations can make informed decisions, identify competitive advantages and drive their businesses toward long-term growth and profitability.
+When they understand and apply Porter’s principles, organizations can make informed decisions.
+They can also identify competitive advantages and drive their businesses toward long-term growth and profitability.

 The management theory of Michael Porter

-Porter’s theory focuses on several major models.
-The most practical are expectancy theory, value chain analysis and the Five Forces Model.
+Porter’s theory focuses on several models, the most practical of which are value chain analysis and the Five Forces Model.

 Value chain analysis

-Through value chain analysis, Porter defined effective supply chain management, presenting a model that categorizes the activities that form a company’s product-delivery system as either primary or support activities and showing how they work together to build profit.
-Both models, along with Porter’s more complex Five Forces model, form the heart of his Strategic Management Theory.
+Through value chain analysis, Porter defined effective supply chain management.
+He presents a model that categorizes the activities that form a company’s product-delivery system as either primary or support activities; it shows how they work together to build profit.

 Porter’s Five Forces

-The bargaining power of suppliers assesses the influence suppliers have over an organization.
-Factors such as the availability of alternative suppliers, the uniqueness of their products or services, and their ability to dictate terms and prices affect the organization’s strategic position.
+The bargaining power of suppliers assesses suppliers’ influence over an organization.
+Factors like the availability of alternative suppliers, the uniqueness of products or services, and their ability to dictate terms and prices affect the organization’s strategic position.

-Likewise, the bargaining power of buyers is also examined to determine an organization’s sensitivity to price changes and its ability to set prices and maintain profitability.
+Likewise, the bargaining power of buyers or customers is also examined.
+That will determine an organization’s sensitivity to price changes and its ability to set prices and stay profitable.

 The threat of new entrants evaluates the likelihood of new competitors entering the industry.
-Barriers to entry determine the potential threat posed by new entrants, including:
+Barriers to entry determine the potential threat posed by new entrants and may include the following:

 • Economies of scale